 Lymphoma Survival Rate

-Of course, one of the leading questions that pet parents have about their dog's diagnosis is what they should expect in terms of survival rate and life expectancy.
+Of course, one of the leading questions that pet parents have about their dog's diagnosis is what they should expect in terms of median survival rate and life expectancy.
 Unfortunately, the answer is not always clear and simple.
-Lymphoma in dogs will vary greatly case to case.
+Lymphoma in dogs may vary greatly from case to case.

-For instance, if the pet owner cannot afford or chooses not to use a treatment like chemotherapy, it can greatly affect the dog's projected life expectancy.
+For instance, if the pet owner cannot afford, or chooses not to use a treatment like chemotherapy, it can greatly affect the projected life expectancy of dogs with Lymphoma.

 Remission vs Cure

 It is also imperative that pet owners realize that there is a difference between complete remission and a cure.
-Total, complete remission means that there are no clinical signs or symptoms of cancer.
+Total, complete remission means that there are no clinical signs of cancer.

-However, cancer could still exist in the body.
+However, cancer could still exist within the body.
 A cure means that the body is completely free of the disease.
-Partial remission also exists and is a term used to describe a patient that shows some, not all, signs of cancer.
+Partial remission also exists and is a term used to describe a patient that shows some, but not all the signs of cancer.

 Additionally, research has found that certain dogs tend to have a better prognosis.
-For instance, studies show that neutered females have better prognosis and longer survival times.
+For instance, studies have shown that neutered females have a better prognosis and longer survival times.

 Lymphoma in Dogs: A Final Thought

-At the end of the day, receiving a lymphoma diagnosis can be an impossibly challenging time in a dog owner's life.
-We want our canine friends to live forever and with a lymphoma diagnosis, it can seem like our time with them is stopped in its tracks.
+At the end of the day, receiving a lymphoma diagnosis can be a very challenging time for a dog owner.
+We wish our canine friends could live forever - and with a lymphoma diagnosis, it can seem like our time with them is about to be stopped in its tracks.

-Trust us, we know how difficult it is and we are truly so sorry that some of our readers are going through this.
+Trust us, we know how difficult it is and we are truly sorry that some of our readers may have to face this.

-With that said, we want pet owners to understand that canine lymphoma is by far one of the most treatable cancers in dogs.
+With that said, we want pet owners to understand that canine lymphoma is one of the most treatable cancers in dogs.

 Every day, advancements in science and holistic medicine are making great strides forward.
-So many canine cancers that were once considered to be a death sentence are now being cured.
-Lymphoma is among these diseases.
+So many canine cancers that were once considered to be a death sentence are now being successfully treated.
+Lymphoma is listed among these diseases.

 Furthermore, if and when you notice that something is off with your dog, don't delay in getting your dog an accurate diagnosis.
 A timely trip to the vet can make a world of difference for your furry companion.